After much delay, I am finally getting around to writing a follow-up

 certainty, but if youāre interested in learning more Iād say it might be

-worthwhile looking into how the reduce
+worthwhile looking into how the reduce/fold

 function is generalized by the concept of a catamorphism (which